softwaresaved/RSE-Group-Leaders-Survey-2023_Python/notebooks/report.md

     - replace All with 100%
     - replace values with the first number found in string
     - replace 50/50 with 50%
+    - find the first number in the string (if any) and restrict the answer to that
+    - convert to numeric as integers
     Saved q17_stats to q17_stats.csv